ShingWong08/ShingWong08/README.md

 # About Me 🙋‍♂
 - Hello!
-It’s ShingWong08 here, a technical enthusiast with a deep understanding and mastery of programming, networking, and cloud computing.
+It’s ShingWong08 here, a technical enthusiast student with a deep understanding and mastery of programming, networking, and cloud computing.
 - I have a passion for Java, Python, and other programming languages and enjoy staying up-to-date with the latest advancements in these fields.
 - With a blend of research and practical experience, I strive to deliver high-quality solutions.